brmsyh/Online-Shoppers-Intentions/README.md

-# Online Shoppers Purchase Prediction Web App
+# **Online Shoppers Purchase Prediction Web App**

 ## Repository Outline
-Berikut adalah struktur file dalam repository ini:
+The file structure of this repository is as follows:

-1. **README.md**                    - Penjelasan gambaran umum project
+1. **README.md**                    - Overview of the project
+2. **Notebooks**                   - Jupyter notebooks for EDA and model training
+3. **Model Inference**              - Scripts for model inference and prediction
-2. **app.py**                       - Aplikasi Streamlit untuk EDA dan prediksi
+4. **app.py**                       - Streamlit application for EDA and prediction
-3. **requirements.txt**             - Daftar dependencies Python yang digunakan
+5. **requirements.txt**             - List of Python dependencies used
-4. **best_model_dtc.pkl**           - Model Decision Tree terbaik yang telah dilatih
+6. **best_model_dtc.pkl**           - Best-trained Decision Tree model
-5. **online_shoppers_intention.csv** - Dataset utama dalam format CSV
+7. **online_shoppers_intention.csv** - Main dataset in CSV format

 ## Problem Background
-Pada bisnis e-commerce, tingkat kunjungan website yang tinggi tidak selalu berbanding lurus dengan angka penjualan.
-Banyak pengunjung yang hanya menjelajah tanpa melakukan pembelian.
-Oleh karena itu, perusahaan perlu memahami karakteristik dan perilaku pengguna yang berpotensi melakukan transaksi.
-Proyek ini bertujuan untuk membangun model prediktif berbasis data perilaku pengguna yang dapat digunakan untuk memprediksi kemungkinan pembelian secara real-time.
+In e-commerce businesses, a high website visit rate does not always correlate with sales figures.
+Many visitors browse without making a purchase.
+Therefore, companies need to understand the characteristics and behaviors of users who are likely to make transactions.
+This project aims to build a predictive model based on user behavior data that can be used to predict the likelihood of purchase in real-time.

 ## Project Output
-Output dari proyek ini berupa sebuah aplikasi web berbasis Streamlit yang terdiri dari dua bagian utama:
+The output of this project is a Streamlit-based web application consisting of two main parts:

-- Exploratory Data Analysis (EDA) untuk menggali insight dari perilaku pengguna.
+- Exploratory Data Analysis (EDA) to gain insights from user behavior.

-- Halaman Prediksi untuk memprediksi kemungkinan pembelian dari input pengguna berdasarkan model machine learning yang telah dilatih.`
+- Prediction Page to predict the likelihood of purchase from user input based on the trained machine learning model.

 ## Data
-Dataset yang digunakan adalah Online Shoppers Intention Dataset dari UCI Machine Learning Repository.
+The dataset used is the Online Shoppers Intention Dataset from the UCI Machine Learning Repository.

-Dataset ini memiliki:

-- Jumlah baris: 12.330 observasi
+This dataset has:

+- Number of rows: 12,330 observations

-- Jumlah kolom: 18 fitur + 1 target (Revenue)
+- Number of columns: 18 features + 1 target (Revenue)

-- Tipe data: kombinasi numerik dan kategorikal
+- Data types: combination of numerical and categorical

-- Target: Revenue (Boolean), apakah pengunjung melakukan pembelian atau tidak
+- Target: Revenue (Boolean), whether the visitor made a purchase or not

-- Sebelum masuk ke pelatihan model, tipe data kolom target (Revenue) sudah diubah ke tipe data integer
+- Before entering model training, the target column (Revenue) data type has been changed to integer

-- Terdapat imbalance pada kelas target (Revenue = 15% True)
+- There is an imbalance in the target class (Revenue = 15% True)

 ## Method
-Proyek ini menggunakan pendekatan supervised learning untuk menyelesaikan masalah klasifikasi.
-Beberapa model diuji, seperti KNN, SVM, Random Forest, dan Gradient Boosting.
-Hasil evaluasi menunjukkan bahwa Decision Tree Classifier memiliki F1 Score tertinggi dan paling stabil untuk baseline model, dan dipilih sebagai model terbaik.
-Model dilatih menggunakan pipeline Scikit-Learn dan disimpan dalam format `.pkl` menggunakan pickle.
+This project uses a supervised learning approach to solve the classification problem.
+Several models were tested, such as KNN, SVM, Random Forest, and Gradient Boosting.
+Evaluation results show that the Decision Tree Classifier has the highest and most stable F1 Score for the baseline model, and is chosen as the best model.
+The model is trained using the Scikit-Learn pipeline and saved in `.pkl` format using pickle.

 ## Stacks
-Berikut adalah teknologi dan tools yang digunakan dalam proyek ini:
+Here are the technologies and tools used in this project:

-- Bahasa Pemrograman: Python
+- Programming Language: Python

     - Libraries:

-        - `scikit-learn` (untuk modeling)
+        - `scikit-learn` (for modeling)

-        - `pandas`, `numpy` (untuk manipulasi data)
+        - `pandas`, `numpy` (for data manipulation)

-        - `matplotlib`, `seaborn` (untuk visualisasi)
+        - `matplotlib`, `seaborn` (for visualization)

-        - `streamlit` (untuk pembuatan web apps)
+        - `streamlit` (for building web apps)

         - Platform Deployment: Hugging Face Spaces